 4. Kubla Khan by Samuel Taylor Coleridge: Critical Analysis

-Kubla Khan is an edifice of dream or vision of the poet about a grand palace of a famous ruler of China and its magical surroundings.
+Kubla Khan is an edifice of the dream or vision of the poet about a grand palace of a famous ruler of China and its magical surroundings.
 It is an examination from a dream-soaked imagination, and at first sight doesn’t seem to possess any rational viewpoint and logical consistency.
 It looks like a procession of images, images colored in rainbow tints and expressed in the language of hunting melody.
 The poem also seems to have no story, no moral, no allegory, and nor even any logical consistency of ideas.

 However, Kubla Khan is rational as well as logical.
 Both of its parts are connected to each other in a logical way.
 The poem is rich in symbolism, imagery, pictorial quality, and romantic elements.
 It is, in fact, a poem of pure romance, in which all the romantic associations—ancient forests, hills, measureless caverns, music of dulcimer, Milk of Paradise, demon-lover—are concentrated within a short compass to create a sense of mystery and awe.
 Besides, the poem also stands by the sheer beauty of its shadowy vision, and by the power of its wonderful music.